 - if a large amount of equity is taken by the angel it can lead to control issues, and the greater the equity taken, the greater the exit costs.

-The right type of finance for your business section of this website gives examples of financial structures that are suitable for different trading types and sizes of business.
+The right finance for your business section of this website gives examples of financial structures that are suitable for different trading types and sizes of business.

 A loan can be used alongside a hedge or an interest swap, for example, to ensure that the cost of the loan is suitable for the business needs.